RuudWag/RuudWag.github.io/_posts/2020-11-15-welcome-to-jekyll.markdown

 </p>
 </details>

 As you can see this part has a lot of code, mostly redundant code I have to say.
-As far as I remember this part didn't really contribute to finding a better solution, so I will only explain the high level details.
-The idea of this phase is to allow temporary a infeasibility in the solution.
-In the insertion phase we inserted the customer in the best solution, in this phase we insert the customer in the spot where it causes the least violation with respect to the load of the vehicle and the time windows of the customers inside the vehicle.
-After this we try to solve this infeasibility by either moving a customer from this violated vehicle to another vehicle, swap two customers or use a 2-opt algorithm.
+As far as I remember this part didn't really contribute to finding a better solution, so I will only explain the high-level details.
+The idea of this phase is to allow temporary an infeasibility in the solution.
+I insert the customer in the spot where it causes the least violation with respect to the capacity of the vehicle and the time windows.
+I try to solve this infeasibility by either moving a customer, swapping two customers or use a 2-opt algorithm.

 I wished I would have used functions.
+That would probably simplify this code by a lot.

 <details><summary><div style="width:200px;height:25px;border:1px solid #999;">Click to show code!</div></summary>
 <p>